-When will the Setouchi Triennale 2019 take place?
+When is the Setouchi Triennale 2019 taking place?

-Just like the two previous editions, the Setouchi Triennale 2019 will take place over three seasons at three different seasons.
-Also, each of the three sessions will have a specific theme.
+Just like the two previous editions, the Setouchi Triennale 2019 is taking place over three seasons at three different seasons.
+Also, each of the three sessions has a specific theme.
 I’m not sure how those themes will play out yet.
 The name of the theme is mentioned below right next to the session:

 - Spring Encounters – April 26th (Friday) to May 26th (Sunday)